MRes Health Sciences ResearchFind a programme

 Applicants intercalating from the professional programmes of medicine, dentistry and veterinary sciences will need to have successfully completed year three before they will be considered for this programme.
-Graduates of these professional programmes are eligible to apply and would normally be expected to have graduated with good grades (at least 60 per cent) and a high ranking in their class.
-Graduates in a biological or related science or medical subject will normally be expected to hold an upper second class honours degree (or international equivalent).
+Graduates of these professional programmes are eligible to apply.
+Graduates in a biological or related science or medical subject will normally be expected to hold an upper second-class honours degree (or international equivalent).

 See international equivalent qualifications on the International Office website.

-This programme is suitable for those with a clinical or biosciences background who wish to develop their research skills before embarking on a research/clinical career in academia or the pharmaceutical industry.
+This programme is suitable for students with a clinical or biosciences background who want to develop their research skills before embarking on a research/clinical career in academia or the pharmaceutical industry.
 It provides the ideal foundation for further studies leading to a PhD.

 REF 2014 results